oneapi-src/oneAPI-samples/DirectProgramming/DPC++FPGA/Tutorials/Features/experimental/CSR_and_streaming_interfaces/README.md

-# CSR and Streaming interfaces
+# Register Map and streaming interfaces
 This FPGA tutorial demonstrates how to specify the kernel control interfaces and kernel argument interfaces.
-The kernel control interfaces can be implemented as Control and Status Register (CSR) Agent interfaces, or Streaming interfaces.
-Similarly, the kernel argument interfaces can be implemented as Control and Status Register (CSR) Agent interfaces, or Streaming interfaces as well, independent of which interface that the kernel control is using.
-The Control and Status Register (CSR) Agent interface is referring to a interface registered in the kernel agent memory map, where the Streaming interface is referring to simple conduit interfaces.
+The kernel control interfaces can be implemented as register map interfaces or streaming interfaces.
+Similarly, the kernel argument interfaces can be implemented as register map interfaces or streaming interfaces as well, independent of which interface that the kernel control is using.
+The register map interface is referring to an interface registered in the kernel agent memory map, where the streaming interface is referring to a interface that signals are implemented in simple conduits.

 ***Documentation***:  The [DPC++ FPGA Code Samples Guide](https://software.intel.com/content/www/us/en/develop/articles/explore-dpcpp-through-intel-fpga-code-samples.html) helps you to navigate the samples and build your knowledge of DPC++ for FPGA. <br>
 The [oneAPI DPC++ FPGA Optimization Guide](https://software.intel.com/content/www/us/en/develop/documentation/oneapi-fpga-optimization-guide) is the reference manual for targeting FPGAs through DPC++. <br>